jayllo-c/tp/docs/UserGuide.md

 </box>

-**Example:** `deleteExam 2`
+**Example:** `deleteExam 3`

-Removes the second exam displayed in Avengers Assemble.
+Removes the third exam displayed in Avengers Assemble.

-You will see this message once you have successfully deleted an exam, including some details of the exam you are deleting:
+You will see this message once you have successfully deleted an exam, including the details of the exam you are deleting:

 <p align="center">
   <img src="images/success_images/deleteExam_success.png" alt="image of successful deleteExam" width="750" />